Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 where I have used the conversion rule $1/(200MeV)=10^{-13}$cm.
-The quantities $S_i$ in (\ref{eq:Amp1}) are dimensionless and given by integrals over one Feynman parameter.
-Details from the loop calculations are given in the Appendix.
-For the first two diagrams, given in the formulae (\ref{S1})-(\ref{S2}), the loop functions $S_1$ and $S_2$ are finite and depend on the mass ratios
+The quantities $S_i$ in (\ref{eq:Amp1}) are dimensionless functions of the masses of the particles entering the two loop diagrams.
+Some details from the loop calculations are given in the Appendix.